An Investigation of the (In)effectiveness of Counterfactually Augmented Data: CAD Exacerbates Existing Spurious Correlation

-\paragraph{Takeaway:} This section reveals that in the process of creating counterfactual examples, we may exacerbate existing spurious correlation.
-The fundamental challenge is that perturbations of the robust features are only observed through word change in the sentence---it is hard to surface the underlying causal variables without introducing artifacts on the sentence form.
+\paragraph{Takeaway.} This section reveals that in the process of creating CAD, we may inadvertently exacerbate existing spurious correlations.
+The fundamental challenge here is that perturbations of the robust features are only observed through word change in the sentence---it is hard to surface the underlying causal variables without introducing (additional) artifacts to the sentence form.